 Unless otherwise stated, the carrying amounts of financial instruments reflect their fair value.
-The carrying amounts of trade and other receivables and trade and other payables approximate their fair values due to their short term nature.
+The carrying amounts of trade and other payables approximate their fair values due to their short term nature.
 The fair value of financial liabilities is estimated by discounting the remaining contractual maturities at the current market interest rate that is available for similar financial liabilities.